Is your technology knowledge stuck in 1992?

 Video demos give consumers a true inside look into a product’s functionality, feel, design, packaging, manuals, and features.
 Known as “unboxing videos,” these demos rack up millions of views.
 Kids also love unboxing videos.

 Unlike written reviews, unboxing videos provide better insight into the product itself.
 You also see raw reactions in real-time.

 However, like written reviews, there are plenty of fake reviews that spoil the bunch.
 Avoid sponsored videos; companies pay reviewers for these reviews.
-YouTube reviewers on PR lists aren’t too trustworthy, either.
+YouTube’s reviewers on PR lists aren’t too trustworthy, either.

-Many reviewers disclaim whether or not a video is sponsored.
+Many reviewers disclaim whether a video is sponsored.
 YouTube also includes a special stamp on sponsored videos, which is clearly visible to viewers.